Cystic Fibrosis WA Subsidies

 - Adult Regional Travel Subsidy- Adults attending Sir Charles Gairdner Hospital (SCGH) or Fiona Stanley Hospital (FSH) clinic appointments can receive $50-$100 per visit.

-- Telethon Regional Travel Subsidy- Families of children attending Princess Margaret hospital (PMH) clinic appointments can receive $50-$150 per visit.
+- Telethon Regional Travel Subsidy- Families of children attending Perth Children’s Hospital (PCH) clinic appointments can receive $50-$150 per visit.
 This subsidy is proudly sponsored by Telethon.

 - Sibling and Offspring Camp Subsidy- Travel reimbursement to assist regional children in attending the annual sibling camp.
 This subsidy is proudly sponsored by Telethon.